graemenail/marian-examples/dev-new/README.md

 ```
 The flag `-d` sets the devices to be ran on, which you'll have to update for
 your setup.
 Additionally `-w`, the workspace, depends on how much memory your
 GPUs have.
-The example was tested on a pair of RTX2080s with 11GB using a
+The example was tested on a pair of NVIDIA RTX 2080 with 11GB using a
 workspace of 9000 MiB.
 You should reduce this if you have less available memory.
 For reproducibility, the seed is set to `1111`.
+As a reference, this took around
+8 hours.

 The models will be stored at `model/model.npz`.
 The training and validation sets
 are specified, as well as the vocabular files and their dimension.
 Logs for the